Long-term Volunteer Opportunities & Signature Programs

 Deliver a hot, nutritious lunch Monday through Friday to home bound senior citizens.
 We work with all schedules so you can deliver once per week, once per month or anything in between

 Be trained to become an objective volunteer in order to answer questions, in person or over the phone, about long-term care insurance, Medicare supplemental (Medigap) insurance, Medicare, Medicaid, hospital and physician bills or Medicare Advantage Plans.

 Coaches help participants become more confident about managing falls, help to identify ways to reduce falls, and lead exercises to help increase strength and balance.

 The LOA is seeking volunteers to help on the 3rd Tuesday of each month.
 Volunteers are needed for any of the following functions:

 - Volunteers who can be at the LOA office to load boxes into delivery vehicles.

 - Volunteers who can take boxes out on a delivery route of 10 – 12 stops.

 - In all of these functions, please note that each Senior Food Box weighs 30 pounds.

 - Volunteers who can drop off loads of boxes at senior living facilities.

-Adopt-a-Senior is a new program from LOA that allows you to actively support the needs of seniors throughout the Roanoke Valley and Alleghany Highlands.
+Fill the Plate is a new program from LOA that allows you to actively support the needs of seniors throughout the Roanoke Valley and Alleghany Highlands.